 Is Uber In Singapore?

-No, Uber in Singapore decided to relocate its Asia-Pacific headquarters out of the Lion City and will remain here until at least the end of 2022.
+No, Uber services aren’t available in Singapore, but the company does have its regional headquarters in the city.
 Grab is presently Singapore’s most popular ride-hailing app.
-Of course, we have our own Comfort DelGro.
+Of course, we have our own Comfort DelGro too.

 Why The Big Deal?

-Since Uber, the world’s earliest, first car-hailing app, started revolutionizing taxi and transport businesses globally, Southeast Asian rivals like Grab and Gojek have emerged as top contenders here in Asia for ridesharing.
+Since Uber, the world’s earliest car-hailing app, started revolutionizing taxi and transport businesses globally, Southeast Asian rivals like Grab and Gojek have emerged as top contenders here in Asia for ridesharing.

 With a worldwide expansion goal in mind, Uber aimed to capitalize on its revolutionary app throughout Southeast Asia (SEA).
 It did so in a “plug and play” manner, doing minimal changes to adapt its technology and Western-focused business strategy to SEA markets.

 It wasn’t until 2015 that Uber began to focus on gaining market dominance in Southeast Asia’s key countries.
 Its approach drastically evolved during the next two years.
 However, Grab grew in popularity and Uber shifted its focus, aggressively expanding outside of Asia.
 Its strategy moved from winning no matter what, to retain its position as a significant player in SEA that wouldn’t gain or lose market share.

 Undoubtedly, Uber seemed to invest just enough to keep competitors like Grab from shifting the market to their platform.
 However, in SEA, Uber soon found itself in a difficult position.
 Ultimately in 2018, Uber announced the sale of its SEA operations to Grab.

 Grab Or Taxi?

 The question now is should use Grab or get a taxi?
 Before we answer that question, here’s how to identify the two services’ cars on the street.
 A typical taxi in Singapore is usually blue or yellow.
 Comfort DelGro is Singapore’s largest taxi operator, and they own the vast majority of cabs on the road.
-While Grab cars will have the company’s emblem imprinted on the car to distinguish itself from the other brands.
+However, Grab cars will have the company’s emblem imprinted on the car to distinguish itself from the other brands.